 Main Building

 The arena area is used mostly for live animal lab experiences involving the behavior and handling classes and the production classes.
 The nutrition labs consist of two rooms called the Metabolism lab and In Vitro lab.
-These rooms enable the teaching of animal nutritional principles involving digestibility, absorption, and metabolic usage of various feeds in various species.
-Nutrient content analysis of the various feeds can also be accomplished.
+These rooms allow for teaching animal nutritional principles and analyzing the nutrient content of various feeds.

 Animal Handling

-This area enables the students to have a hands-on learning experience in all these facets of animal handling and production.
-This area is also equipped with two indoor horse stalls and an equine stock for handling and working the equine species.
+This area gives the students a hands-on learning experience in all these facets of animal handling and production.
+It is also equipped with two indoor horse stalls and an equine stock for handling and working the equine species.

 Quarantine Building